 How to Get Rid of Cockroaches

-However before we cure or prevent anything, let’s see the root causes for roach infestation:
+However before we cure or prevent anything, let’s see the causes for roach infestation:

 - Poor hygiene or house maintenance